 Jean Esther has trained in meditation since 1975.
 She teaches at Insight Meditation Center of Pioneer Valley, MA, Smith College and nationally.
 She also integrates the Buddha's teachings on love and wisdom within her psychotherapy practice in Western MA.

 Andrea Fella has practiced insight meditation since 1996, studying with both Western and Asian teachers.
 With an emphasis on clarity and practicality, she teaches at the Insight Meditation Center in Redwood City, CA, and nationally.

-Anushka Fernandopulle has practiced and studied meditation for most of her life.
-She is on the Teachers Council at Spirit Rock Meditation Center, leads a dharma group in San Francisco, and works as a leadership coach and management consultant.
+Anushka Fernandopulle is on the Teachers Council at Spirit Rock Meditation Center and works as a leadership coach and management consultant.
 Her teaching is informed by creative arts, nature, political engagement and modern urban life.